-Epilepsy is most often diagnosed in children, and in adults over 60 who are experiencing the effects of a stroke or the onset of dementia, but it can develop at any age.
+Epilepsy is most often diagnosed in children and adults over 60 who are experiencing the effects of a stroke or the onset of dementia; however, the disorder can develop at any age.

 Epilepsy is unpredictable.
 The condition can get worse or improve over time, with fewer and fewer seizures.
 Some children outgrow epilepsy.

 Many patients experience multiple types of seizures.
 Seizures affect each person differently, but typically follow the same pattern every time they occur.
 Some people notice a strange smell or have a strange taste in their mouth during a seizure.